microsoft/azure_arc/azure_arc_servers_jumpstart/docs/aws_scale_ansible.md

 * Retrieve your Azure Subscription ID and tenant ID using the ```az account list``` command.

 * The Terraform plan creates resources in both Microsoft Azure and AWS.
-It then executes a script on an AWS EC2 virtual machine to install the Azure Arc agent and all necessary artifacts.
-This script requires certain information about your AWS and Azure environments.
+It then executes a script on an AWS EC2 virtual machine to install Ansible and all necessary artifacts.
+This Terraform plan requires certain information about your AWS and Azure environments which it access using environment variables.
 Edit [*scripts/vars.sh*](../aws/scale_deployment/ansible/terraform/scripts/vars.sh) and update each of the variables with the appropriate values.

     * TF_VAR_subscription_id=Your Azure Subscription ID
     * TF_VAR_client_id=Your Azure Service Principal app id